scottyschup/ruby-curriculum/oo-design/decomposition.md

 Rule of thumb: a large class is >125 lines of code.
 Sometimes that's not a design mistake, but it's suspicious after that.
-300+ lines is a behometh.
+300+ lines is a behemoth.
 You should start looking for ways to break down a class that large.

 [1]: http://www.codinghorror.com/blog/2007/03/curlys-law-do-one-thing.html